You clicked on this article for one reason: you’re not currently working at your dream company.

 1. Create a list of companies you’re going to target.
 Build out a list of companies you’re a great match with by researching their core values, vision and culture as they align with your personal career skills and interests.

 2. Need more inspiration?
 Start with some highly ranked employers.
 For instance, the list of Fortune 100 Best Companies to Work.

-Once you’ve been able to great a general target list, you’re ready to move onto the next phase of your dream job search: making these employers aware you’re a great match.
+Once you’ve been able to create a general target list, you’re ready to move onto the next phase of your dream job search: making these employers aware you’re a great match,

 There’s a ton of benefits to following companies on your target list while you’re still employed.
 For one, there isn’t the pressure of seeking out employment that isn’t the right match as a result of financial pressure.

 With that said, here are the steps you’ll need to take in order to land a job with your dream employer…